Raulanthropos/Marketplace/README.md

 1. Register a new user or log in with existing credentials.
 2. Browse products by category.
-3. View product details and add reviews (if logged in).
+3. View product details and add/edit/delete reviews (if logged in).
 4. Add products to the cart and manage the cart.